SilentSeir/monerowp/README.md

 * Unzip or place the `monero-woocommerce-gateway` folder in the `wp-content/plugins` directory.
 * Activate "Monero Woocommerce Gateway" in your WordPress admin dashboard.
 * It is highly recommended that you use native cronjobs instead of WordPress's "Poor Man's Cron" by adding `define('DISABLE_WP_CRON', true);` into your `wp-config.php` file and adding `* * * * * wget -q -O - https://yourstore.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1` to your crontab.

-## Option 1: Use your wallet address and viewkey

-This is the easiest way to start accepting Haven on your website.
-You'll need:

-* Your Haven wallet address starting with `4` ?
-* Your wallet's secret viewkey

-Then simply select the `viewkey` option in the settings page and paste your address and viewkey.
-You're all set!

-Note on privacy: when you validate transactions with your private viewkey, your viewkey is sent to (but not stored on) xmrchain.net over HTTPS.
-This could potentially allow an attacker to see your incoming, but not outgoing, transactions if they were to get his hands on your viewkey.
-Even if this were to happen, your funds would still be safe and it would be impossible for somebody to steal your money.
-For maximum privacy use your own `monero-wallet-rpc` instance.

-## Option 2: Using `haven-wallet-rpc` [This is possible]

 The most secure way to accept Haven on your website.
 You'll need: